christian512/randa/README.md

 The symmetries are defined as disjoint cycles on the indices of the vertices.
 For example, if the exchange of the first vertex with the second vertex is a valid symmetry of the polyhedron, this is denoted by `(1,2)`.
 It is best to provide here only a minimal generating set of the symmetry group, as the calculations will make use of it.

+This repository includes scripts to generate bipartite Bell polytopes and cut polytopes.
+See `polytope_generation` folder for more information.